Tag: Nick Smith

 Nick Smith – 2016 Parliamentary Question to the Department for International Development

-To ask the Secretary of State for International Development, what proportion of dairy products procured for her Department was sourced from British producers in the latest period for which figures are available.
+To ask the Secretary of State for International Development, what the annual budget is for food produced for her Department’s offices; and what proportion of food produced for her Department was sourced from British producers in the last period for which figures are available.

 Mr Desmond Swayne